artemiskot/EnglishLearningApp/README.md

 # App Architecture and stack
 This app was created on university Android development course so I tried to use MVVM structure, coroutines (stream in c++.
 It is thread safe in Kotlin so you get no violation error).<br/>
 Also used Flow <> type in Room DB that is made to replace Java's LiveData <>.
-It is also thread safe and helps not to get NPE(for those who knows xD). <br/>
+It is also thread safe. <br/>
 This app is created on Fragments so they all are used in the same MainActivity <br/>
 Each word represented in this app is an Entity which can be seen in [Word Entity](app/src/main/java/com/englishlearningapp/data/Word.kt) <br/>
 Queries are done by WordDao and could be seen [WordDao](app/src/main/java/com/englishlearningapp/data/WordDao.kt) <br/>